MileHacker Logo

 • Environmental care: Adhere to environmental guidelines in parks and natural areas.
 Dispose of waste properly.

-• Minimize waste: Carry a reusable water bottle, shopping bag, and not disposable utensils.
+• Minimize waste: Carry a reusable water bottle, shopping bag, instead of disposable utensils.

 • Conserve energy and water: Be mindful of energy and water usage in accommodation.
 Turn off lights and air conditioning.